Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/indexing-collections.markdown

 ```

 {{% refer %}}
-See the [Free Text Search](./query-sql.html#Free Text Search) section for more details.
+See the [Free Text Search](./query-free-text-search.html) page for more details.
 {{%/refer%}}

-# Nested property within a Collection
+# Nested Property Within a Collection

 Its also possible to index a nested property within a collection.